IngridHernandez/COMM671_M4/README.md

 - Soft Skills

--- Created this c at for a friend.
+- - Created this cat for a friend.
 ![Cat image I created for a friend](https://ingridhernandez55.com/Imagesportfolio/MichelleCat.png)